Media

 I like to keep the conversation “light” and fun so…

-- What’s one of the funniest methods you’ve seen from someone trying to communicate with a decision maker?
+- What is one of the funniest methods you have seen from someone trying to communicate with a decision maker?
 (I have several funny stories to share, but this is one story that stands out.)

 One man who was having problems reaching senior-level executives for a product presentation came up with the idea of sending a wedding invitation to each person “inviting” them to meet for no longer than 20 minutes for a sales presentation.